zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 );
 ```

-In each time when a user clicks on some bookmarks custom visual get `update` method calling.
+Each time a user clicks a bookmark, the custom visual gets an `update` call.

 The custom visual should check the filter in the object: